 - Complete your first set of training.
 Start with the Trailhead Basics and the Beginner Admin courses.

 - Now, you can choose to take any courses that interest you.
 Bradley recommends taking the Intermediate Admin course.

 - Once you are comfortable with the skills, your first tangible goal is to pass the Salesforce Administrator exam which costs around $200.
-Here is a link to a PDF study guide to prepare you for the exam.

 - Now you are ready to start job hunting with these skills!